Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 :::info Recovery Testing Note
-To simplify recovery flow testing, the app generates and registers a new Secure Element (SE) key pair each time it is launched.
-This avoids the need to delete and reinstall the app between tests.
+To simplify recovery flow testing......

-**Important:** Once a user registers with a specific NFC tag (or manually entered serial), they cannot register again with the same one until the backend stack is restarted (e.g., by restarting the Docker Compose setup).
+**Important:** Once a user registers with a specific NFC tag (or manually entered serial), they cannot register again with the same one until the backend stack is restarted (e.g., by restarting the Docker Compose setup with --force-recreate).
 :::

 ## Interpreting Logs